More posts in: News

 As the COVID-19 pandemic continues to play out, First Unitarian Church of Victoria will continue to face uncertainty.

 Months ago the Board formed a COVID-19 Advisory Task Force.
 The Task Force members are co-chairs Kristina Stevens and Jim Willis, Nancy Dobbs, John Tiffany, Rev. Melora Lynngood and ex officio Steve Sharlow (President).
-They have worked with Liz Graham and John Hopewell on a congregational survey whose purpose is to gather the thoughts and feelings of the congregation on restarting church services and other functions, to inform Board decisions.
+They have worked with Liz Graham and John Hopewell on a congregational survey gathered the thoughts and feelings of the congregation on restarting church services and other functions, to inform Board decisions.

 We are concerned that people become informed enough to give reasoned responses to the questions on the survey.